MicrosoftDocs/visualstudio-docs/docs/rtvs/installing-r-tools-for-visual-studio.md

 ---
+title: Installing the R Tools for Visual Studio | Microsoft Docs
-title: "Installing the R Tools for Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 10/20/2017
+description: How to install the R Tools for Visual Studio in Visual Studio 2017 and Visual Studio 2015, including offline installations. ms.custom: "" ms.date: 01/24/2018 ms.reviewer: "" ms.suite: ""
-ms.reviewer: ""
-ms.suite: ""
 ms.technology: